-Formed in 1997, the CRRU is a small non-profit research organisation in northeast Scotland dedicated to the welfare, conservation and protection of whales, dolphins and porpoises through scientific investigation, education, and the provision of a 24 hour rescue service for stranded animals.
+Formed in 1997, the CRRU is a small non-profit research organization in northeast Scotland dedicated to the welfare, conservation, and protection of whales, dolphins, and porpoises through scientific investigation, education, and the provision of a 24-hour rescue service for stranded animals.

-This programme may sound very hectic, and it often is, but you will be able to make time to do your own thing too.
-During the evenings and on days when the group decides to take “time-out”, you will be encouraged to initiate your own social programme and evening entertainment for the group.
+This program may sound very hectic, and it often is, but there will also be time to do your own thing too.
+During the evenings and on days when the group decides to take “time-out”, you are encouraged to initiate your own social program and evening entertainment for the group.
 There will be no fixed days off as such, but there will be plenty of opportunities for long walks, excursions, barbecues, and to sample the “local spirit” at the Garden Arms Pub.
-The environment we wish to create will be informal and flexible and, by mutual arrangement, many things will be possible.

 What you will get from the experience:

-1. Small, friendly and relaxed groups (maximum of 6 recruits, up to 4 research staff, plus other specialist researchers, students and guests on an ad-hoc basis)
+1. Small, friendly, and relaxed group (maximum of 6 recruits, up to 4 research staff, plus other specialist researchers, students, and guests on an ad-hoc basis)

-2. Full board, accommodation and cost of all meals provided (with the exception of alcoholic beverages) plus all boat equipment (dry suit, woolly bear under-suit, wet boots, wet gloves etc).
+2. Full board, accommodation, cost of meals (with the exception of alcoholic beverages), all boat equipment (dry suit, woolly bear under-suit, wet boots, wet gloves, etc.) provided

-3. Induction and full training programme with a professional research team
+3. Induction and full training program with a professional research team

 4. Direct contact with experienced cetacean field scientists and students